openstack/barbican/doc/source/api/userguide/consumers.rst

 Consumers API - User Guide
 *************************

-This guide assumes you will be using a local development environment of Barbican.
+This guide assumes you will be using a local development environment of barbican.
 If you need assistance with getting set up, please reference the :doc:`development guide </setup/dev>`.